 ‘Being immersed in the life and community here has allowed me to see how they thrive from and protect the nature and ecosystem that surrounds.
 Seeing how much work goes into cultivating the land to feed the family or traveling to collect medicinal plants or gathering wood to build the houses makes me realise how disconnected we are in our cities.
 I really hope to return to continue making friends, building relationships here and developing my work further.
 I really love it.’

 I left a part of my self behind in here, like a snake shedding its skin, a transformation of self.

-Tara Holl, Artist
+Tara Holl, Artist and Painter

 ‘The residency experience at Tropic 08’N in Guna Yala, Panama, under the superb, relaxed, and caring guidance of LWC was magical.
 We all felt connected and gently integrated into the daily life of the Gunas.
 Sofie and Victor were immensely thoughtful and helpful as they facilitated experiences, discussions, and side trips to learn more about the fascinating Kuna People.
 Ignacio and Gladys our local hosts were so generous with their time, the sharing of their culture, and the loving way they welcomed the artists into their home.
 I am in in the process of creating a body of work to celebrate this special experience and hope to go back.’